 New members are encouraged to apply for a plot as soon as possible.
 Empty plots are filled from a wait list on a first come, first serve basis.
 Garden leaders will have a better idea of availability for new members after March.
 You can apply for a plot here.
 If you have difficulty accessing the form please email us at email@example.com.

 Plot assignments will be given in first come, first serve in the following order of preference:

 1. Members in good standing from the previous season

 There is one “no-bend” plot for those with need.
-Please mark your registration form if you’d like to request this plot.
+Please notify the leadership team if you’d like to request this plot.
 Keep in mind that the site itself has a few steps.
 After you receive your assignment, you can see which bed is yours on our Garden Map.
 Plots are named for streets found in the First Settlement Neighborhood.

 Plot fees are due yearly at the Garden Opening Day and are non-refundable.
-A $20 security deposit is necessary to secure a plot of any size and will be returned if the gardener ends the season in good standing (completing volunteer hours, etc).
 For those who are able, donations beyond the required fees are greatly appreciated, and will help fund future improvements to Crowley Station Community Garden.
 If multiple gardeners are using a single plot, please add all incomes together to determine plot fee.

 Use the following sliding scale based on your total annual income to determine your plot fee.
 A similar fee scale is used in other community gardens in Madison, Wisconsin and was adjusted for the size of gardens available.

 Each member is encouraged to volunteer at the garden to make the space successful.
 Members can find a Task List on the garden sign and on the garden’s google drive account.
 Please fill in your name when you complete a task each month.